microsoft/vscode-docs/docs/copilot/getting-started-chat.md

     ![Screenshot of VS Code Copilot Chat view, showing results and a button to open the Command Palette in VS Code.](./images/getting-started-chat/copilot-chat-view-node-debugging.png)

-## Stay in the flow with inline chat
+## Stay in the flow with Inline Chat

 While the Chat view is great for keeping a conversation going with Copilot, having access to chat directly from the editor might be more efficient for particular scenarios.
 For example, when you're reviewing code changes, writing unit tests, or refactoring code.